What is ASML's mission?

 Where are your R&D facilities located?

-Our main facilities are in Veldhoven (the Netherlands), Wilton (Connecticut) and at our ASML Center of Excellence in Taiwan.
-We cooperate closely with independent research labs at IMEC (Leuven, Belgium) and the Albany College of Nanoscale Science and Engineering (New York, US).
-And as a system integrator with a value sourcing strategy, we also rely on a network of key suppliers such as Carl Zeiss and Cymer to conduct research in their own fields of expertise.
+Our main research and manufacturing sites are in Veldhoven (the Netherlands), Wilton (Connecticut), San Diego (California) and at our ASML Center of Excellence in Linkou (Taiwan).
+We cooperate closely with independent research labs at IMEC (Leuven, Belgium) and the Advanced Research Center for Nanolithography (ARCNL) in Amsterdam, as well as a number of universities at research institutes.
+As a system integrator with a value sourcing strategy, we also rely on a network of key suppliers such as Carl Zeiss to conduct research in their own fields of expertise.

 What differentiates ASML from other companies?